iamwizzdom/iamwizzdom/README.md

 ### Hey there! 👋

-My name is Wisdom, I am a full-stack software engineer.
+I'm Wisdom, a Sr Software Engineer.

 ### What I Do 👨‍💻

-At the time I still had a life, I wrote lots of Vanilla JavaScript.
-But these days I specialize in API Development using PHP and sometimes JavaScript (Node.js).
+Some years ago when I still had a life, I wrote lots of Vanilla JavaScript.
+But these days I specialize more in API Development using PHP and sometimes JavaScript (Node.js).
 However, I still work with frontend tools such as React.js, and for the sake of being versatile, I also develop mobile applications using Java or still "JavaScript" (React Native).

 To find out more about me, check out my portfolio https://portfolio.wizdom.dev #StayAwesome 🙂